 Though conflicts are a normal part of any relationship, in romantic relationships touched by anxiety, there are usually more frequent moments of misunderstanding, insecurities, conflicts and rifts between the partners.
 In fact, partners of people with anxiety are more likely to report dissatisfaction with the quality of their relationships; frustration with repeated, unresolved conflicts; and disappointment with insufficient emotional intimacy.

 It is, therefore, critical that you get help and shift the focus inward, independently from your partner or this particular relationship.
 Together we can explore and better understand what really fuels your anxiety, where these feelings come from and how your efforts to defend yourself are possibly creating what you actually fear most: distance, loneliness and disconnection.
 I am committed to helping with this essential process of self-discovery that is vital to improving your relationship.
 As we work together to address the anxiety and your insecurities, you can feel more confident and able to allow yourself to be loved and love back.

 You Don’t Have to Let the Anxiety Run Your Life

 Anxiety, in its various forms and permutations, carries the same message: you are hurting!
 Now, you can choose to do something about your hurt – to understand it and heal it.
-If you are looking for anxiety treatment in Los Angeles, I invite you to email or call me at 310-985-4106.
+If you are looking for anxiety treatment in Los Angeles, I invite you to email me.
 I’m happy to answer any questions you have about anxiety treatment and my practice.